SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

   from spikeinterface.sortingcomponents.motion_correction import CorrectMotionRecording

-  recording_corrected = CorrectMotionRecording(recording_with_drift, motion, temporal_bins, spatial_bins)
+  recording_corrected = CorrectMotionRecording(recording_with_drift, motion, temporal_bins, spatial_bins

-**Important note**: currently, the borders of the probe in the y direction are NOT handled properly.
-Therefore, it is safer to remove channel on the border after this step.
-We plan to handle this directly in the class but this is NOT implemented yet.
-Use this class carefully.
+                                              spatial_interpolation_method='kriging,
+                                              border_mode='remove_channels')

+**Notes**:
+  * :code:`spatial_interpolation_method` "krigging" or "iwd" fot not play a big role.
+  * :code:`border_mode` is very imprtant details.
+How to deal with the border because with motion untis on the border by nature are not present on the entire recording.
+We higly recommend the :code:`border_mode='remove_channels'` because this remove channel on th border that will be impact by the drift.
+Of course the the large the motion is the more channels are removed.

 Clustering
 ----------